Angim: The myth

 He then journeys with his attendants, Udanna, the all-seeing god, Lugalanbadra, the bearded lord, and Lugalkudub, with full battle regalia in a terrifying procession to Nippur.
 Nusku warns him that he is frightening the gods, the Anunnaki, and, if he can tone it down a little, Enlil will reward him.
 In the Ekur, he displays his trophies and booty to the general astonishment of the gods—including his brother, the moon god Sin, father Enlil, and mother Ninlil.
 Ninurta then extols his virtues in a long hymn of self-praise in an effort to solicit the establishment of his own cult.
 On his departure from the Ekur, he is petitioned by the god Ninkarnunna to extend his blessings to the king, perhaps the underlying purpose of the whole poem.
 The work ends with: ^{d}"Ninurta dumu mah é-kur-ra" ("Ninurta, the magnificent scion of Ekur").

 The ancient use of the text is uncertain.
-It may have been recited during some kind of cultic activity, such as the annual transport of the Ninurta idol between the temples, Ešumeša and Ekur.
+It may have been recited during some kind of cultic activity, such as the annual transport of the Ninurta idol between the temples, Ešumeša(temple of Ninurta) and Ekur(temple of Enlil).